 Pinwheels is a comprehensive language arts program for emergent readers and writers, those just beginning to read and write at the kindergarten level.
 It can also be used with older students who have struggled with reading and writing.

-The course is presented in three levels at present, and a fourth level will be released by November 21, 2022.
-(Level 4 will be available for presale as part of Year 2 beginning July 1, 2022.)
-Levels 1 and 2 are both labeled Year 1.
-Levels 3 and 4 comprise Year 2 which can be an entry point for students beyond the Year 1 skill levels.
+The course is presented as Year 1 and Year 2 with two levels within each year's program—Levels 1 through 4.
+(Level 4 is being presold as of July 2022, and will be delivered by November 21, 2011.
+Year 2 can be an entry point for students beyond the Year 1 skill levels.
 A Curriculum Placement Guide is available to assess the best starting point for students.
 (The publisher states that the program meets and exceeds what is covered in typical programs for kindergarten and first grade.)

 Pinwheels covers phonics, basic reading skills, reading comprehension, spelling, grammar, word study (the study of word elements and spelling patterns), handwriting, composition, grammar, punctuation, and capitalization.
 It includes research-supported practices of phonological processing and a speech-to-text approach to learning, which means that it teaches explicit phonics in a way that involves listening, speaking, reading, and writing.
 Students also learn with letter tiles, games, projects, and songs.
 Skills are consolidated through the practice of copywork, dictation, editing, and original writing.
 It’s very comprehensive!